The Penn Relays

 From the suburbs, SEPTA Regional Rail is one of the most convenient travel methods.
 Take the nearest line to 30th Street Station and it’s just a short walk to Franklin Field.

 For those driving in, parking is plentiful.
 Parking garages are located at 3335 Chestnut Street, 4009 Walnut Street, 119 S. 38th Street and more.
-Click here for the full list of nearby parking garages.
 Street parking is also be available, but will be harder to find.
-For more information about parking and driving directions, click the button below.

 The Penn Relays’ status as America’s largest amateur track meet goes back to the very first running meet, held in 1895 to stoke flagging student interest in track and field.
 That event drew 5,000 spectators, the largest audience for a track meet in Philadelphia up to that time.

 The Relays have played an important role in Philadelphia’s cultural life from the beginning.
 It was one of few major events that accepted African-American competitors, and it was one of the high points on the African-American social calendar.